mongodb/docs/source/includes/fact-plugins-prereqs.rst

       npm install -g khaos

-5. Create the MongoDB Compass plugins directory.
+5. Create the |compass| plugins directory.
 Compass looks for plugins in this
    directory:

    |compass|